parulsachdeva228/parulsachdeva228/README.md

 - **Tools**: MongoDB, MySQL, Oracle, AWS EC2, Linux
 - **Soft Skills**: Leadership, Event Management, Teamwork, Public Speaking
 - **Version Control**: Git, GitHub

+🚀 Let’s Connect!
+I’m always eager to learn, grow, and contribute.
+Let’s connect and explore how I can bring value to your team and make a difference!